 It’s been a week now since we returned from Honduras, and I suppose the dust is beginning to settle.
 Not being able to make better sense of the trip or tell some amazing story of transformation is still bugging me a little.
 To make the whole “trip interpretation” even trickier is the fact that I’ve been buried in stress since returning.

 During our time in Roatan, we joined our host family’s congregation for a Wednesday evening time of worship.
-The passage of scripture for the evening challenges me ditch the baggage that weighs me down…
+The passage of scripture for the evening nudges me to ditch the baggage that weighs me down…

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us.
 Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 (Hebrews 12:1-2)